 To meet the requirement through the test-out, a student must demonstrate high proficiency in the following two components:

-- A written exam based on the course textbook, taken at the Online Testing Center.
-(NOTE: This exam MUST be taken on campus at the ISU testing center.
+- A written exam based on the course textbook, taken at the ISU Test Centers.
+(NOTE: This exam MUST be taken on campus at the ISU Test Centers.
 We cannot accommodate alternative requests for dates/locations.)

 - An oral exam consisting of a complete full-sentence outline for your Informative Speech and delivery of your 5-7 minute Informative Speech in front of an audience of approximately 20 individuals.
 (NOTE: This exam MUST be taken on campus on the designated date.
-We cannot accommodate requests for dates/locations.)
+We cannot accommodate alternative requests for dates/locations.)

 Test Dates & Evaluation

-The written exam must be completed at the Online Testing Center during the semester prior to the one that you intend to have the test-out credit applied.
-Students who pass the written exam by earning 80% or higher will take the oral exam on the Thursday prior to the start of the semester that they intend any test-out credit earned to be applied.
+The written exam must be completed at the ISU Test Centers during the semester prior to the one that you intend to have the test-out credit applied.
+Students who pass the written exam by earning 80% or higher will take the oral exam on the Friday prior to the start of the semester that they intend any test-out credit earned to be applied.
 Alternate dates cannot be offered, so students must plan ahead.

 Registration Process & Deadlines

-- Once you register and your application has been reviewed, you will receive an email confirmation from the SpCm 212 course director.
+- Once you register and your application has been reviewed, you will receive an email confirmation.
 You will also be added to a Canvas site with further details about the test-out written exam and oral exam.
 Reservations are limited to the first 24 students to apply for each semester.

 - A $100 nonrefundable fee will be placed on your university bill after you have taken the written portion of the exam.